atehrani21/hubot-geocoder/README.md

 ## Planned Features

-* Reformat to ES6 standard
 * Reverse geolocation
 * Custom regular expressions for messages that the user can send
-* Remove callbacks for promises

 hubot-geocoder is a constant work in progress, so if you would like to help with these features or suggest a custom feature, feel free to contribute!